 Physical therapists who have already earned a bachelor's or master's degree may choose a distance learning program for their doctorate degree.
 Online Doctor of Physical Therapy programs are available through two routes.
 Transitional programs are designed for students who are already credentialed, practicing physical therapists.
-These programs offer courses and sometimes hands-on lab practice leading to the DPT degree (Doctor of Physical Therapy).
+These programs offer online courses and sometimes hands-on lab and/or clinical practice leading to the DPT degree (Doctor of Physical Therapy).

 Alternatively, several universities offer 'blended' (both distance and on-campus) physical therapy doctoral programs for students without physical therapist credentials.
-To be eligible, participants must hold a bachelor's degree that includes certain prerequisite courses.
+To be eligible, participants must hold a bachelor's or master's degree that includes certain prerequisite courses.
 This program takes about three years to complete.

 Doctor of Physical Therapy Degree